 South Fork

-The South Fork reported 434 single-family home sales in Fourth Quarter 2024, up 12% versus last quarter and 25% year-over-year.
-This was only the second annual increase in the last three years.
+The South Fork reported 452 single-family home sales in First Quarter 2025, up 4% versus last quarter and 28% year-over-year.
+This was the largest number of closings since Third Quarter 2023 and the second consecutive quarter with an annual increase in sales—which has not occurred since Third Quarter 2021.

 North Fork